-On Mar 27 2018 by Feige M. Grundman
+On Mar 27 2018 by Staff

 EB-1 for Physicians: A Prescription for Success

-The EB-1 practice team here at Klasko has been quite successful in obtaining immigrant classification for physicians in the EB-1 program’s Extraordinary Ability and Outstanding Researcher categories, having honed an approach that uses the classification’s comparable evidence clause to define the parameters of “extraordinary” and “outstanding” in a way that is tailored to each applicant’s individual situation.
+The EB-1 practice team here at Klasko has been quite successful in obtaining immigrant classification for physicians in the EB-1 program’s Extraordinary Ability and Outstanding Researcher categories, having honed an approach that uses the classification’s comparable evidence clause to define the parameters of “extraordinary” and “outstanding” in a way that is tailored to each applicant’s unique situation.

-The good news is that you do not need to have developed an artificial heart or otherwise be a household name to obtain an EB-1 visa as a physician.
-You do, however, need to prove that your accomplishments are rare or unique in some way, and that they have furthered the area of medicine in which you practice.
-Even meeting the regulatory criteria to the letter does not guarantee approval of your petition.
-A successful petition must withstand the subjective assessment of the adjudicator’s “Overall Merits” analysis.
-This leaves a lot of room for taking a more creative, individually-crafted approach.
+The good news is that you do not need to have developed an artificial heart or otherwise be a household name to obtain an EB-1 visa as a foreign physician.
+You do, however, need to prove that your accomplishments are rare or unique in some way and that they have furthered the area of medicine in which you practice.
+Even meeting the regulatory criteria to the letter does not guarantee approval of your petition as a full-time health professional.

-In our experience, physicians whose employers are willing to sponsor an Outstanding Researcher petition have a slight edge over those who take the self-sponsored Extraordinary Ability path, if only because the Outstanding Researcher classification has the formal sponsorship of an employer.
+In our experience as immigration attorneys, physicians whose employers are willing to sponsor an Outstanding Researcher petition have a slight edge over those who take the self-sponsored Extraordinary Ability path, if only because the Outstanding Researcher classification has the formal sponsorship of an employer.
 However, there is no need to be discouraged if you don’t have employer sponsorship.
 Your home institution can still be a valuable ally, and most are happy to provide letters of reference that address vital EB-1 criteria even if they are not sponsoring the petition.

-If you’re a physician or clinical researcher planning to pursue permanent residency through the EB-1 program, it’s important to start thinking creatively about your accomplishments and strengths and to begin gathering evidence in support of your petition.
+If you’re a foreign physician or clinical researcher planning to pursue permanent residency through the EB-1 program, it’s important to start thinking creatively about your accomplishments and strengths and to begin gathering evidence in support of your petition.
 Below are some steps that you can actively take to bolster your chances of getting an approved EB-1 petition:

 - Seek out opportunities to judge the work of others.
 Researchers generally provide evidence of peer review of manuscripts for scholarly journals to meet the ‘judge of the work of others’ EB-1 criterion, but physicians have room to be a little more creative.
 In addition to reviewing manuscripts, physicians may judge the work of others through grand rounds, through the assessment involved in teaching continuing medical education (CME) courses to peers, by serving on hospital advisory and quality assurance boards, and by training other health care professionals in a skill and evaluating the results.

 For practicing physicians, preparing a strong EB-1 petition requires much more than checking off boxes on a list.
-A petition that clearly demonstrates the ways in which your accomplishments have had a measurable impact on your field as a whole—and made a personal difference to the patients you serve—has the best chance of success.
+A petition that clearly demonstrates how your accomplishments have had a measurable impact on your field as a whole—and made a personal difference to the patients you serve—has the best chance of success.

 The material contained in this article does not constitute direct legal advice and is for informational purposes only.
 An attorney-client relationship is not presumed or intended by receipt or review of this presentation.
 The information provided should never replace informed counsel when specific immigration-related guidance is needed.